 St. John’s University School of Law

-Dean Cunningham teaches Evidence, Appellate Advocacy, Criminal Procedure: Adjudication, Legal Writing, Criminal Law, and New York Criminal Practice.
-In 2012, he received the Dean’s Teaching Award (large class).
-He combines a mix of teaching styles to promote active learning and utilizes technology, such as Prezi, to further students’ learning.
+Dean Cunningham teaches Evidence, Appellate Advocacy, Legal Writing, Criminal Procedure: Adjudication, Criminal Law, and New York Criminal Practice.
+In both 2012 and 2017, he received the Dean’s Teaching Award (large class) for Criminal Law and Evidence, respectively.
+He combines a mix of teaching styles to promote active learning and utilizes technology, assessment, and “flipped classroom” techniques to further students’ learning.
+In 2016, Dean Cunningham was awarded a grant from the U.S. Fulbright Specialist Program to teach at the Royal University of Law and Economics in Phnom Penh, Cambodia.

 Prior to joining the St. John’s faculty, Dean Cunningham was a professor at Texas Tech University and held visiting appointments at Stetson University, Texas Wesleyan University, and Brooklyn Law School.